-a.
+- a.
 It might be better for the Delta Social Science Task Force to have specific recommendations for the Delta Science Program and broader recommendations for the Delta Science Enterprise.
-The Delta Social Science b.
+The Delta Social Science Task Force's Recommendations 1 to 3, for example, most likely should be acted on by the Delta Science Program. - b.
 The report needs to emphasize that improved understanding of the environmental social sciences at managerial and policy-making levels is also needed.